000Sigh.

 Katrina is now a hurricane and set to make landfall near Ft.
 Lauderdale.

-HURRICANE KATRINA TROPICAL CYCLONE UPDATE
+HURRICANE KATRINA TROPICAL CYCLONE UPDATEOh, we're having fun NOW!

 NWS TPC/NATIONAL HURRICANE CENTER MIAMI FL